-O & I Development (Applicant) has submitted a Specific Plan Amendment (SPA2023-0004)
+O & I Development (Applicant) has submitted a Community Facilities Plan Amendment (CFPA2023-

-application to the Mountain Gate Specific Plan to change the land use designation of 5.15 acres located at 430 W. Foothill Parkway from Commercial (C) to Senior Citizen Residential (SCR).
-The applicant is also proposing commensurate development standards to support the SCR designation.
+0001) to the South Corona CFP to change the land use designation of 5.15 acres located at 430 W. Foothill Parkway from Commercial (C) to Senior Citizen Residential (SCR).

 The applicant manages a portfolio of communities under the Oakmont Senior Living and Ivy Living brands.
-Oakmont is an owner, operator and developer in senior housing.
+Oakmont is an owner, operator and developer of senior housing.
 Oakmont currently serves over 8,000 seniors across approximately 90 communities in California, Hawaii, and Nevada.

-The applicant has submitted the following applications in connection with SPA2023-0004:
+The applicant has submitted the following applications in connection with this proposed Community Facilities Plan Amendment (CFPA2023-0001):

 - 1. GPA2023-0002: General Plan Amendment to change the land use designation of the project site from General Commercial (GC) to High Density Residential (HDR: 15-36 du/ac, and up to 75 du/ac for senior units). - 2.
-CFPA2023-0001: Community Facilities Plan Amendment to the South Corona Community Facilities Plan to change the land use designation of the project site from Commercial (C) to Senior Citizen Residential (SCR, maximum target density of 40.5 du/ac). - 3.
+SPA2023-0004: Specific Plan Amendment to the Mountain Gate Specific Plan (SP-89-01) to change the land use category of the project site from Commercial (C) to a new Senior Citizen Residential (SCR) category with corresponding development standards. - 3.
 PP2023-0006: Precise Plan to review the site plan, architecture, landscaping and design features of an assisted senior living facility consisting of 107 units.